Make Your

 2 Days in Yellowstone

 Yellowstone National Park is huge.
 It’s home to a wide range of ecosystems and remarkable landscapes that are as varied as they are awe-inspiring.
 From rolling hills dotted with bison to steaming geysers shooting high in the sky, the world’s first national park is an extraordinarily unique place full of natural wonders.
 And it’s impossible to see in only two days.
 You could spend a week here and not see everything.
-But you CAN hit the main highlights!
+But you CAN hit the main highlights in a couple of days!
 Start early and stay out late – you don’t want to miss a thing.
 Here are some of our favorite things to see in Yellowstone during a short visit.

 Day 1: THE GEYSER BASINS